Looking for an exclusive caffè in Italy?

-Yes, indeed and not only the ambience but also the coffee!
+It’s not only Padua’s ambience, but also its coffee!

-It is located in the north east of Italy, in Veneto, and was always known for its ancient University, University of Padua, one of world’s oldest surviving university, and for the many academics and scientists that since centuries find in Padua the right place to meet.
-No wonder that the first women ever to receive a PhD from a university was indeed in Padua in 1678, Cornaro Pisconia.
+The city is located in the northeast of Italy, in Veneto, and has always been known for its ancient University, the University of Padua.
+Rich in history, it is one of world’s oldest surviving university and many academics and scientists have for centuries found Padua the right place to meet.
+No wonder the first women ever to receive a PhD from a university, Cornaro Pisconia, received it from Padua University in 1678.

-As we walked through the city center in a still warm October afternoon, just few weeks ago when the restrictions to contain the outbreak of Covid19 were not yet so strict in Italy, we could feel the good mood of the weekend’s shoppers, listen to the joyful music of the street musicians and admire the elegant streets and buildings around us!
+Just a few weeks ago, as we walked through the city center on a still-warm October afternoon, when the restrictions to contain the outbreak of Covid19 were not yet so strict, we enjoyed the joyful, relaxed mood of the weekend’s shoppers.
+Listening to the cheerful music of the street musicians, we admired the elegance of streets and buildings all around us!

-Padua, both academic and elegant, has for sure the right ambience.
+Padua is both academic and sophisticated and has the right ambience for sure.